 Think Small started the Todd Otis Public Policy Internship to recognize Todd’s contributions and build on his legacy.
 Our goal is to create more early learning advocates to continue Todd’s work.

-The interns will work with Think Small’s policy team to advance the organization’s public policy priorities.
+The intern will work with Think Small’s policy team to advance the organization’s public policy priorities.
 Work varies throughout the session and will include opportunities to support grassroots and direct lobbying efforts.
-Interns will attend hearings and meetings with state legislators at the capitol.
-They will also support policy communications efforts and collaborate with other early education advocates.
+They will attend hearings and meetings with state legislators at the capitol to learn first-hand about the state legislative process.